Published in the December 22, 2016, edition of the Lyons Recorder.

-You might have seen the letter that Habitat for Humanity of the St. Vrain Valley sent to Lyons area residents about the three duplexes that the non-profit, alongside volunteers and future homeowners, will be building on the north side of Park Street, west of 2nd Ave.
+You might have seen the letter that Habitat for Humanity of the St. Vrain Valley sent to Lyons area residents about the three duplexes that the non-profit, alongside volunteers and future homeowners, will be building on the north side of Park Street, east of 2nd Ave.
 The six homes will be south of the former Valley Bank building (which remains on a separate commercial lot).

 I can’t believe it’s been a year since I collected a list of steps that people who are interested in being future Habitat for Humanity homeowners in Lyons can take.
 Habitat for Humanity’s purchase of the land took longer than initially expected, and almost didn’t happen several times.
 But as 2016 comes to close, everyone who worked so hard to see affordable housing in Lyons can look forward to new Habitat for Humanity homes in 2017.